The HFS Hub

 A brief introduction to the CrashPlan interface is available on our Getting Started with CrashPlan page.
 Extensive online support on using the CrashPlan app is available from the CrashPlan support pages.
 Common questions around the Oxford implementation of CrashPlan backup may be answered on our HFS FAQ page.

 The first screen you will see informs you that you must log in with your SSO (unless you have already done this).
-This is so that we can confirm you are eligible to use the service and also so we can check what Spectrum Protect nodes you have registered.
+This is so that we can confirm you are eligible to use the service and also so we can check what Storage Protect nodes you have registered.
 Click the Login button and a browser window will open.
 If you have already logged into you browser you may need to do no more, otherwise log in as you usually do.
 Once you are logged in go back to the HFS Hub which will check what nodes you have registered and ask you to select the nodename for the computer.

 HFS Hub Spectrum Protect node selection

 Choose the correct nodename from the drop down list (this contains the names of all the nodes you own or have been given at least 'operate' permission on).
 Make sure you select the correct computer nodename.
-If Spectrum Protect has previously been installed on this computer and you have an existing configuration you can choose between modifying the existing configuration keeping any file inclusions or exclusions you have already made, or resetting to defaults.
-If you have not previously installed Spectrum Protect on this computer this does not matter.
+If Storage Protect has previously been installed on this computer and you have an existing configuration you can choose between modifying the existing configuration keeping any file inclusions or exclusions you have already made, or resetting to defaults.
+If you have not previously installed Storage Protect on this computer this does not matter.

 Click OK.
 At the next screen you will be asked to confirm you wish to start the installation.
 Click the Start installation button.